 So here we are.
 Today we are making Miso Ramen from scratch.
 Actually I’ve been a little nervous about sharing this recipe because I know quite a few people are all excited about it.
 I hope this soup/taste will satisfy your expectation.

-- Nami’s soup is made from ground meat (vs. Ramen restaurants use bones for stock).
+- My soup is made from ground meat (vs. ramen restaurants use bones for stock).

-- Nami’s soup is done in 40-45 minutes (vs. Ramen restaurants spend hours/days to create their broth).
+- My soup is made in 40-45 minutes (vs. ramen restaurants spend hours/days to create their broth).

 Having said that, and if you are still interested, I hope you will give it a try.
-My husband who’s crazy about ramen said it was really good (or he’s just being sweet to me… um maybe not).
+My husband who’s crazy about ramen said it was really good.
 Since we have small kids in the house, my spicy level for this soup is “mild.”
-So if you like it more spicy, you go ahead and use more broad bean paste with chili or chili pepper in your soup.
+So if you like it more spicy, go ahead and use more broad bean paste with chili or chili pepper in your soup.